Your team members are constantly sending you Slack messages asking you to remind them of deadlines.

 Putting faces to the names creates confidence in the client and helps build your reputation.

 Pro Tip: Use Venngage’s collaboration features to add team members (like your client) to your account and share your Gantt chart seamlessly.
+Or better yet, edit and customize your gantt charts with your team in real time with our new real-time collaboration feature!

-Get feedback and approvals faster within one channel, without having to juggle Slack messages, emails or G Suite comments.
+Get feedback and approvals faster within one channel, without having to juggle Slack messages, emails, or G Suite comments.

 This corporate weekly project Gantt chart example is more traditional than the previous example.
 The focus is on the activities and their types, not the individual people.